WHITE PAPER: ANSI/PLATO FL 1-2019 Standard: The lighting industry must take notice

 The second edition clarified measurement language, reduced duplications and eliminated unnecessary operations.
 It also refined specific laboratory procedures and testing conditions.

-The third edition, scheduled to be published in 2019, will expand the scope of the standard to include area lights and further refine specific lab testing procedures and conditions.
+The third edition, published in late 2019, expans the scope of the standard to include area lights and further refine specific lab testing procedures and conditions.

 Consumers, and everyone else within the industry, can now clearly compare the performance of portable lighting products across a number of critical metrics including, brightness, run time, beam distance, water resistance, impact resistance and others.